timmo001/home-panel/docs/docs/troubleshooting.md

 docker pull timmo001/home-panel-api
 ```

 and run the containers again.
+You may have to clear the cache/cookies in your
+ browser.

 If running natively, checkout the latest version from the release page for
  the [app] and the [API] and rerun the app.